jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/markdown-doc.md

 **Column format using CSS styles**

-The Venice markdown supports custom CSS style
+The Venice markdown supports a few CSS styles

 Text alignment: